Continuous Sensitivity Analysis for $\delta N$ Formalism: Review of Gradient Expansion and Formalism

 where the source term is chosen as

 The origin of this correction term can be understood by comparing the perturbed background equation \eqref{perturbed_BG} with the full perturbation equation \eqref{perturbed_KG}.
-The discrepancy arises from the missing gradient contribution $k^2Q_k/a^2$ in the separate universe picture.
+The discrepancy arises from the missing gradient contribution $k^2Q_k/a^2$ in the SUA.
 Using the relation $Q_k=\dot{\phi}\mathcal{R}_k/H$, this term can be reinterpreted as an effective source acting on the background field evolution.

 One can further demonstrate that this source-term formulation is formally equivalent to the gradient-expansion solution.
 Linearizing the modified equation \eqref{KG_with_source} and substituting $Q_k = z\mathcal{R}_k/a$ leads to